Tuscan terracotta heater from the 20th century

 Heater made of Tuscan terracotta.
 Large Tuscan vase, clay heater covered with woven wire mesh.
 Reversed handle.
 Early 20th century.

 Original Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-Everything originated from Napoleon’s reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.
+It originated during Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.

-Neoclassical furniture is associated with the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in Rococo and Louis XV styles.
-Next is Baroque, whose name derives from the Portuguese word 'barocco' – meaning an irregularly developed pearl.
-These were highly representative pieces designed to literally exude glamour and play a significant role in luxury.
-Selectively used materials were employed to further emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, a name derived from the Portuguese *barocco* — meaning an irregularly developed pearl.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance style was quite heavy and bulky, using brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas or broadly defined chest furniture.
-Mythology and ancient times also inspired this style, with supports and legs taking animal forms.
+Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads – these are common features in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans.
-This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially crucial when searching for a luxurious antique suitable for your interior.
+Lion’s paws, eagle heads — these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that each country perceived furniture production differently, so each style had its own character in each nation.
+This is especially important when searching for a luxurious antique that suits your interior.

-The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial from the buyer’s perspective, as many counterfeits circulate on the market.
-Luxury Products provides a certificate confirming the product’s compliance with its actual description and photos.
+The key aspect of stylish antique furniture is originality.
+This is ultimately crucial for buyers, as the market is flooded with counterfeits.
+Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details